lllyasviel/sd-forge-layerdiffuse/README.md

 8. `vae_transparent_decoder.safetensors` This is an image decoder that takes SD VAE outputs and latent image as inputs, and outputs a real PNG image.
 The model architecture is also more lightweight than the paper version to reduce VRAM requirement.
 I have made sure that the reduced parameters does not influence result quality.

 Below models may be released soon (if necessary):

+1. A model that can generate foreground and background together (using attention sharing similar to AnimateDiff).
+I put this model on hold because of these reasons: (1) the other released models can already achieve all functionalities and this model does not bring more functionalities.
+(2) the inference speed of this model is 3x slower than others and requires 4x more VRAM than other released model, and I am working on reducing the VRAM of this model if necessary.
+(3) This model will involve more hyperparameters and if demanded, I will investigate the best practice for inference/training before release it.
+2. The current background-conditioned foreground model may be a bit too lightweight.
+I will probably release a heavier one with more parameters and different behaviors (see also the discussions later).
+3. Because the difference between diffusers training and k-diffusion inference, I can observe some mystical problems like sometimes DPM++ will give artifacts but Euler A will fix it.
+I am looking into it and may provide some revised model that works better with all A1111 samplers.